phaserjs/phaser/v3/dev-guide/README.md

 module.exports = Circle;
 ```

-In the above, the `Circle` file contains the base class / object, and the rest contain additional functions that help support it.
+In the above, the `Circle` file contains the base class / object, and the rest of the files contain additional functions that help support it.
 Based on the above structure you can do:

 ```
 var circle = new Phaser.Geom.Circle(0, 0, 32);